1999Lyd/test-to-sql-model-implementation/README.md

 Note: the WikiSQL evaluation script will encounter error when running in Windows system.
 Hence we included the fixed version for Windows User (run in root folder): `python wikisql_evaluate.py WikiSQL/data/test.jsonl WikiSQL/data/test.db output/test_out.jsonl`

-## Trained Model
-Trained model that can reproduce reported number on WikiSQL leaderboard is attached in the releases (see under "Releases" in the right column).
-Model prediction outputs are also attached.